LowOnCode/lowoncode/docs/component.md

 A component serves as a blueprint to create nodes.

 # Creating your first component
+To create a component best is to start with making a copy of the `hello` components below.
+Just place it in the folder called `/components`.
+If you run the instance in dev modus it will automaticly refresh and pick up your newly created component.

+# Component in depth
 See below a simple component.
 It consists of one `input` and one `output` and a `props` field which can be used to control the `options` that are availible in your code.

 The magic happens what you specify in the lifecycle function `created` or `mounted`.
 There is a slight different between both function.
 As in the `created` you aren't able to `send` out messages as the other component aren't most likely not initialized.
 Therefor we suggest to use `mounted` lifecycle function to start coding.